thomasabishop/eolas/Operating_Systems/The_Kernel.md

 tags:
   - Operating_Systems
   - Linux
+  - processes
 ---

 # The Kernel

-The kernel acts as the primary mediator between the hardware (CPU, memory) and user processes.
+The kernel acts as the primary mediator between the hardware (CPU, memory) and user [processes](../Programming_Languages/Shell_Scripting/Processes.md).
 Let's look at each of its responsibilities in greater depth:
 * process management
 * memory management
 * device drivers